rafal-r/airr-react/README.md

 Library can be used for:

 -   creating unique looking and behaving apps,
--   rapidly designing prototypes showing your ideas,
+-   creating PWA or standard responsive web apps for dektop, phones and tablets browsers,
--   creating responsive apps that will handle mobile and desktop rendering.
+-   rapidly designing prototypes showing your ideas.

 # Table of contents